makkes/trello-controller/README.md

    kubectl -n trello-system create secret generic trello-credentials --from-literal=api-key=YOUR_API_KEY --from-literal=api-token=YOUR_API_TOKEN --from-literal=list-id=YOUR_LIST_ID
    ```

-As soon as the pod gets ready you should see all the Kustomizations on the cluster reflected on the given Trello list.
+As soon as the pod gets ready you should see all the Deployments on the cluster reflected on the given Trello list.

 ## Releasing a new Version